Specialist Recruiters to India’s Public Health, Development and CSR Sectors!

 3. JOB DESCRIPTION/ RESPONSIBILITIES:

 Reporting to the Executive Director, the Program Manager shall be accountable for the effective and timely execution of programs within her/his portfolio.
-This includes program design, implementation, monitoring and evaluation with assigned partners.
-S/he shall be additionally responsible for participating as a key contributor to pipeline development, fundraising and donor support, and global learning.
+This shall entail design, implementation and monitoring of programs in collaboration with assigned partners.
+S/he shall be a key contributor to pipeline development, fundraising and donor support and global learning initiatives.
+S/he shall also take the lead in establishing Water.org as a pioneer in Water Supply and Sanitation Financing, integrating WaterCredit with the overall portfolio.

-The Program Manager shall partner with carefully selected microfinance institutions who provide loans to a person or family in need for water connections or toilets and shall support partners in getting the microfinance program off the ground—providing resources, go-to-market support, education, outreach, and “smart subsidy” to get them started.
+The Program Manager shall partner with carefully selected Banks, SFB, SHGF, microfinance institutions, Payment Banks etc. who shall provide loans to individuals or families in need of water connections or toilets.
+S/he shall work in close collaboration with the selected partners in getting the microfinance program off the ground by providing resources, go-to-market support, education, outreach, and facilitating the availment of “smart subsidies.”

-Key areas of accountability and responsibility are listed below, alongside current expectations of time associated with these activities.
+Key areas of accountability and responsibility along with expected time allocations are listed below.

 1. Exploration and Strategy (10%)